alessiodf/core-chameleon/README.md

 Once the installation is complete, you should delete this file.

 **Note:** When starting a new network, ensure that your genesis delegates are split up in multiple (at least two) forging nodes.
 This ensures that there are multiple sources that broadcast new blocks to relays.
-This is important because relays cannot passively download blocks directly from forgers behind Chameleon.
+This is important because relays cannot passively download blocks directly from forgers behind Chameleon, meaning nodes can lose sync if they miss a broadcasted block and there are no other forgers to broadcast it.

 ## Updates, Configuration and Removal